Volcano erupts on same Indonesian island as earlier quake

-JAKARTA, Indonesia (AP) — A volcano erupted Wednesday on the same central Indonesian island as an earlier earthquake and authorities warned planes about volcanic ash in the air.
+JAKARTA, Indonesia (AP) — A volcano erupted Wednesday morning on the same central Indonesian island as an earlier earthquake and authorities warned planes about volcanic ash in the air.

-Mount Soputan in North Sulawesi province spewed ash 6,000 meters into the sky Wednesday morning.
+Mount Soputan in North Sulawesi province spewed ash 6,000 meters (19,700 feet) into the sky Wednesday morning.
+No evacuations were immediately ordered.

-The eruption status was raised from an alert to standby 4 kilometers (2.5 miles) from the summit and up to 6.5 kilometers to the west-southwest.
-Standby status means the public should avoid the area nearest the volcano and have masks available in the event of ashfall.
+A government volcanologist suspects the eruption was triggered by the 7.5 magnitude earthquake in Central Sulawesi on Friday.

+“It could be that this earthquake triggered the eruption, but the direct correlation has yet to be seen as there had been an increase in the Mount Soputan activity,” the volcanologist, Kasbani, told online news portal Tempo.

 Most Read Nation & World Stories